njahrckstr/CPTS-cheatsheet/README.md

 # Performs a ping sweep on the specified network segment from a Linux-based host
 fping -asgq 172.16.5.0/23

-# Runs the Kerbrute tool to discover usernames in the domain (INLANEFREIGHT.LOCAL) specified proceeding the -d option and the associated domain controller specified proceeding --dcusing a wordlist and outputs (-o) the results to a specified file.
+# Runs the Kerbrute tool to discover usernames in the domain (INLANEFREIGHT.LOCAL) specified proceeding the -d option and the associated domain controller specified proceeding --dc using a wordlist and outputs (-o) the results to a specified file.
 Performed from a Linux-based host.
 ./kerbrute_linux_amd64 userenum -d INLANEFREIGHT.LOCAL --dc 172.16.5.5 jsmith.txt -o kerb-results
 ```
 ##### LLMNR Poisoning